 Thus, if I want to buy Barry Callebaut, there is a 72% chance that it will fall by 2.5% in the next 60 days.
 Intuitively, sought-after shares (Givaudin, IVF Hartmann and Nestlé) are less likely to fall, so the limited order will need to be closer to the current price.
 Conversely, more volatile shares (Straumann and Tecan) are more likely to be had at a larger discount.

 The buying strategy is thus to place limited orders at a discount of the percentage which meets the chosen chance of success.
-I implemented this strategy on the 2nd of October 2020 [result to be published in December].
+I implemented this strategy on the 2nd of October 2020.
+On the 20th of November, I had acquired 19 out of the 20 stocks at an average discount of 2.3% below the October 2nd prices, so this strategy works (except for Kühne & Nagel, which never fell 3% during the period).

 The average cost of a transaction is about 0.85%, so the re-balancing cost is 1.7% of the position.
 This churning must be weighed against the hypothetical gain obtained by improved diversification.